josephg/map2/README.md

   console.log(k1, k2, v); // Prints 1,2,3 then {x:5},['an','array']
 });

-// Or use the new es6 iterators. for (var entry of m) {
+// Or use iterator syntax.
+for (var entry of m) {
   console.log(entry); // An array of [k1, k2, v]
 }